Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

-While $ \bK_{Mf,\Z}$ and $\cL\DR_{Mf,\Z}$ are constant in the manifold direction (see Lemma \ref{dez1405} for the latter) the complex $ {\sigma}^{\ge 0}\cL\DR_{Mf,\Z}$ is no longer constant.
-Therefore $\Diff(\bK)$ is not constant as well.
+While $ \bK_{Mf,\Z}$ and $H(\cL\DR_{Mf,\Z})$ are homotopy invariant in the manifold direction (see Lemma \ref{dez1405} for the latter) the complex $H( {\sigma}^{\ge 0}\cL\DR_{Mf,\Z})$ is no longer homotopy invariant.
+Therefore $\Diff(\bK)$ is not homotopy invariant as well.
 Hence the functor $\widehat{\bK}^{0}$ is not homotopy invariant in the manifold direction.
-The deviation from homotopy invariance can be described by a homotopy formula which will be formulated in Lemma \ref{jan0605}.
+The deviation from homotopy invariance can be described by a homotopy formula, which will be formulated in Lemma \ref{jan0605}.

 The maps $R$ and $I$ in the diagram \eqref{nov2601} induce the structure maps (denoted by the same symbols)